Amish, A Stress Free Slow Paced Lifestyle

 The Amish Community is a fascinating sector that has mostly settled in the United States.
 These traditional people have Swiss Anabaptist origins.
 Sometimes they are referred to as the Pennsylvania Dutch, given their first settlement was in the states was in Pennsylvania.
 The Amish shun technology, and they choose to live a life of simplicity.
 They refer to themselves as “plain people.”

 As of 2015, there are more than 225,000 Amish living in this country.
 The four most populated areas are in Ohio, Pennsylvania, Indiana, and Wisconsin.
 They are known for their devout faith, incredible work ethics, and fascinating woodwork and crafts.
 They sell their goods at local shops to make a living.
 Though Amish are not allowed to have cell phones, cars, electricity, or technology, they can use these items for their businesses.

 The Difference Between Mennonite and Amish

 The Mennonite faith is a bit more lenient.
 They often have cars and electricity in their homes.
 Common last names heard throughout Amish areas are Yoder, Miller, Schmitt, Hershberger, Hochstetler, Troyer, and Schrock.
 One thing fascinating about the Amish is that they don’t pay taxes.
 In fact, many don’t have bank accounts or use any “English” conveniences.
-They have their own businesses and take care of themselves.
+They have their businesses and take care of themselves.
 They don’t use medical or any other type of assistance from the state; they take care of each other.
-They have many children, and it is not uncommon to see a large home accommodate grandparents and extended family members.
+They have many children, and it is not uncommon to see a big home accommodate grandparents and extended family members.
 Because of their strict beliefs and dedicated lifestyles, the crime rates are rather low in Amish communities.

 Holmes County, Ohio